-As part of the entire severance process (many years ago) that I lived through with my former employer a few odd things happened and this incident really was the most macabre.
+A few odd things happened as part of the entire severance process (many years ago) that I lived through with Nortel, my former employer.
+This incident was the most macabre.

-- I post this mostly as humor because in hindsight it is quite funny
+- I post this primarily as humour because, in hindsight, it is pretty funny

-- I have not altered the post, but remember it was written in August, when I still had a fair amount of venom in my system about getting laid off.
+- I have not altered the post.
+Remember it was written in August 2008.
+I still had a fair amount of venom in my system about getting laid off.

 Questionnaires for Everything

-I have noticed that pretty much every time I interact with anyone via a phone or a computer, I am sent a questionnaire asking me to please evaluate the person and how well they did their job.
-I find these questionnaires annoying at times, but most of the time I fill them in, and am fairly honest, because I know that a lot of the time, folks job ratings are somewhat connected to these questionnaires, however in this case I made an exception.
+Have you noticed that every time I interact with anyone via a phone or a computer, I am sent a questionnaire asking me to evaluate the person and how well they did their job?
+I sometimes find these questionnaires annoying, but I fill them in and am pretty honest most of the time.
+I know that folks’ job ratings are somewhat connected to these questionnaires.
+However, in this case, I made an exception.

 The Most Obtuse Questionnaire Ever

-Monday morning, I received an e-mail from the HR department at my soon to be former employer (I am still in their employ until the end of September).
-I wondered what this e-mail was about, but I had asked a few questions about returning equipment and important dates about things, so I opened it expecting to find responses to my queries.
+Monday morning, I received an e-mail from the HR department at Nortel (I was still in their employ until the end of September 2008).
+I had asked a few questions about returning equipment and important dates about things, so I opened it.
+I was expecting to find responses to my queries.

-I was morbidly amused to see that this was actually a questionnaire asking me how I enjoyed my lay off.
-I am not completely sure that is what the questionnaire was about, but given the topic of the questionnaire is “Involuntary Employment Termination – Workforce Reduction” I am assuming that is what the questionnaire was about.
+It was morbidly amusing to see that this questionnaire asked me how I enjoyed my layoff.
+I am not entirely sure that is what the questionnaire was about, but given the topic of the questionnaire is “Involuntary Employment Termination – Workforce Reduction,” I am assuming that is what the questionnaire was about.

-I read the e-mail 3 times wondering, what in the name of Abraham Maslow would cause anyone to think that they should ask folks that have gone through a severance process “how it all went”?
-It was so bizarre all I could think of was the scene in the Princess Bride where the six fingered man is questioning Wesley on how he enjoyed his Machine of Pain, in the Pit of Despair!
+I read the e-mail three times wondering, what in the name of Abraham Maslow would cause anyone to think that they should ask folks that have gone through a severance process “how it all went”?
+It was so bizarre all I could think of was the scene in the Princess Bride where the six-fingered man is questioning Wesley on how he enjoyed his Machine of Pain in the Pit of Despair!

-After walking away from the e-mail for about 2 hours, I decided, maybe I should fill it in to see what questions they might ask me.
+After walking away from the e-mail for about 2 hours, I decided maybe I should fill it in to see what questions they might ask me.
 The e-mail had a “click here” on it, so I clicked, and nothing happened!
-I was not transported to a web site, nor was I sent to the Pit of Despair, my cursor simply sat there.
+I was not transported to a website, nor was I sent to the Pit of Despair.
+My cursor sat there.

 Another 1/2 hour passed, and I decided to send an e-mail to the folks who sent me this correspondence about how their e-mail didn’t work.
 They replied a while later with another link apologizing for their mistake.

-I looked at the questionnaire, and filled it in dutifully, pressed the “SUBMIT” button, and it didn’t work, it gave me an error.
+I looked at the questionnaire, filled it in dutifully, and pressed the “SUBMIT” button, which didn’t work.
+It gave me an error.
 The words that exploded from my mouth I will not print, as they were out of frustration.

 I sent one final e-mail to my contact outlining the steps I had taken, and I finally was frustrated enough that I included the following question:

-“Are you actually asking me how I enjoyed my lay off?”
+“Are you asking me how I enjoyed my layoff?”BCM asking about Layoff Questionnaire

-I never got a return e-mail or more instructions on how to fill in the questionnaire.
+I never got a return e-mail or more instructions on filling in the questionnaire.